USS Besugo: 1950–1958

 After the two-month leave-and-upkeep period, Besugo entered the Pearl Harbor Naval Shipyard for a three-month overhaul in July 1952.
-The shipyard work was complete in September 1952, but a small electrical fire on 23 October 1952 delayed he return to service until December 1952.
+The shipyard work was complete in September 1952, but a small electrical fire on 23 October 1952 delayed her return to service until December 1952.
 Departing Pearl Harbor on 31 January 1953, she headed northeast for a visit to Puget Sound, Washington, and its environs.
-Between 9 February and 22 March 1953, she visited Esquimalt, British Columbia, Canada, and Seattle, Washington, before conducting a training exercise off Cape Flattery, Washington. zShe returned to Pearl Harbor on 29 March 1953, and her only other movement later in the spring of 1953 was a mid-May visit in Hawaiian waters to Nawiliwili Bay on Kauai.
+Between 9 February and 22 March 1953, she visited Esquimalt, British Columbia, Canada, and Seattle, Washington, before conducting a training exercise off Cape Flattery, Washington.
+She returned to Pearl Harbor on 29 March 1953, and her only other movement later in the spring of 1953 was a mid-May visit in Hawaiian waters to Nawiliwili Bay on Kauai.

 Assigned to training duty for United States Naval Reserve personnel, Besugo departed Pearl Harbor on 2 August 1953 and arrived at her new home port of San Diego, California, on 9 August.
 She conducted local operations in nearby waters for the next five years, including the provision of target services to local fleet units, and made occasional operational and Naval Reserve training cruises.
 Her first training cruise took place in the autumn of 1954, when she proceeded from San Diego to Lahaina Roads in Hawaii and laid a drill minefield on 21 October 1954.

 In the autumn of 1955, Besugo visited the Puget Sound area again for antisubmarine warfare exercises with Royal Canadian Navy warships and a U.S. Naval Reserve training cruise.
 She received an overhaul in San Francisco, California, during the spring of 1956.
 In January 1957, in company with the submarine USS Remora (SS-487), she made a cruise sto Mexico which included a port visit at Mazatlan.
 She carried out Naval Reserve reserve training duties in Puget Sound in February 1957.
 In August 1957, she proceeded to San Francisco for antisubmarine warfare exercises, and in November 1957 she again visited Mazatlan.

 1958–1966

 Never having been modernized, Besugo was scheduled for inactivation in 1958.
 She departed San Diego for the last time on 6 January 1958 and entered the Mare Island Naval Shipyard to commence deactivation procedures on 8 January 1958.
 She was decommissioned on 21 March 1958 and laid up in the Pacific Reserve Fleet.
-While in reserve, he was reclsassified an "auxiliary research submarine" and given the hull classification symbol AGSS-321 in 1962.
+While in reserve, she was reclsassified an "auxiliary research submarine" and given the hull classification symbol AGSS-321 in 1962.

 Besugo was recommissioned on 15 June 1965.
 She was converted to a Fleet Snorkel submarine in 1966.